|Good for the battlefield bad for society and business|

 Our education system in the United States has wide gaps of inequality.
 Private schools appeal to people of means and have been training grounds of the children of business and political elites for the last 100 years.
 Parents often pay a premium real-estate prices to live in communities with highly rated schools.
 Young people living in rural or poor school districts are not so fortunate; it means that school districts make do with what they have, and they get involved in a practice known as triage.

-Initially, from the medical field and pioneered by the French during the Napoleonic wars triage means the sorting of people to help them when confronted with scare resources.
+Initially, from the medical field and pioneered by the French during the Napoleonic wars triage means the sorting of people to help them when confronted with scarce resources.
 For example, someone with a head missing from a cannonball does not need a blood transfusion that blood can go to someone with a better chance of survival.
 Paramedics, emergency rooms, and combat medics use the concept of triage daily to save lives.

 As early as middle school, I experienced triage in my education.
 The “smart” students participated in honors courses and segregated from other students.
 These students not only had to have good test scores but they also had to have good grades.
 The poor students were in remedial classes, and the unwashed middle got by with standard courses.
 The exception to this rule were those with cognitive and learning disabilities who received special education.
 I was terrible at mathematics, so I attended learning disability courses.